NachoKingP/Project1-2020/README.md

         output - Folder containing all charts in image form, ready for viewing.

 # Hypothesis
 The 2020 recession has been worse statistically, both in terms of the percentage of value lost in the stock market, as well as the unemployment rate (in both total number of unemployed persons, as well as the percentage of U.S. population facing unemployment.)

 # Method
 We will utilize publicly available data on the internet to collect information on the DJIA in both 2008 and 2020, the unemployment rates in 2008 and 2020, and data on how the COVID cases developed over time.
 We will compare the two timeframes using this data, plot out graphs to visualize what we have found, and come to a conclusion.

 # Conclusion
-    The linear regression plot of the DJIA vs. COVID cases showed that there was a P-value of .002, meaning that there is less than a 1% chance of the variation being random, however the R-squared value was .20, meaning that there was approzimately 20% of the variation around the mean within the data.
+The linear regression plot of the DJIA vs. COVID cases showed that there was a P-value of .002, meaning that there is less than a 1% chance of the variation being random, however the R-squared value was .20, meaning that there was approximately 20% of the variation around the mean within the data.
 This shows us that there is a correlation, but not a linear correlation between those two data sets.

 Our data on unemployment is incomplete, as the unemployment rate for April is as-of-yet unavailable.
 The data through March showed a trend towards correlation, however there is preliminary April data that shows the number of unemployed will skyrocket by the end of this month.

-    Based on the time period we have available to us for COVID-19,with only 3 months of complete data, there is a trend towards showing that our hypothesis was in fact correct.
+Based on the time period we have available to us for COVID-19, with only 3 months of complete data, there is a trend towards showing that our hypothesis was in fact correct.
 However, we would not be able to make a definitive conclusion without more complete data sets available to us.